Loops in the fundamental group of $\mathrm{Symp} (\mathbb C\mathbb P^2\#\,5\overline{ \mathbb C\mathbb P}\,\!^2)$ which

-In the forthcoming sections we will study the generators of the fundamental group of $\Symp_h(S^2 \times S^2 \#\, 4\overline{ \bbcp}\,\!^2)$.
-Since these generators will appear as Hamiltonian circle actions, we will make extensive use of Karshon's classification of Hamiltonian circle actions and Delzant's classification of toric actions on symplectic manifolds.
-Therefore we first give a quick overview on how these classifications work.
+In the forthcoming sections we will study loops in the fundamental group of $\Symp_h(\Mucccc)$.
+Since these loops will appear as Hamiltonian circle actions, we will make extensive use of Karshon's classification of Hamiltonian circle actions and Delzant's classification of toric actions on symplectic manifolds.
+For convenience, we give a quick overview on how these classifications work.

-Karshon's classification \cite{Kar} yields the correspondence between Hamiltonian circle actions and {\it decorated graphs}.
-A Hamiltonian circle action comes with a real-valued momentum map $ \Phi : M \rightarrow \mathbb{R} $, which is a Morse-Bott function with critical set corresponding to the fixed points.
-When the manifold is four-dimensional, the critical set consists of isolated points and two-dimensional submanifolds, and the latter can only occur at the extrema of $ \Phi $.